Bronchogenic Carcinoma

-Lung cancer is the development of cells that become uncontrolled in the tissues of the lungs.
+Lung Cancer is the development of cells that become uncontrolled in the tissues of the Lungs and can also be called Bronchogenic Carcinoma.

 From 1992 to 2004, according to National Cancer Institute, shows a decline in the death rate in the United States.